Georgia eyes double-digit growth, renewed Russia ties

 TBILISI Georgia's new economy minister says his country, beset by high unemployment and low per capita output, wants double-digit growth rates in two or three years through the injection of pro-business policies.

-It is also striving to restore trade tries with neighbouring Russia, severed after a 2008 conflict, Georgy Kvirikashvili told Reuters in an interview on Monday.
+It is also striving to restore trade ties with neighboring Russia, severed after a 2008 conflict, Georgy Kvirikashvili told Reuters in an interview on Monday.

 If Georgia were to mend economic ties with Russia, it might be able to rebuild bilateral trade, which has slumped to just 5 percent of total trade from a peak of 20 percent in 2006, before a Kremlin crackdown on Georgian wine and mineral water imports.